fivexl/website/content/blog/container-hardening-guide/index.md

     ```

 6.  **Run containers as a non-root user**.
 Link Dockerfiles to look for the USER directive and fail the build if it's missing.
+Example of setting up a user, and copying it from the loader image:
     ```dockerfile
     # Set user information
     ENV APP_USER_NAME=app